Iran says oil exports still constrained post-sanctions

 Ghamsari said it was difficult to give an exact number for Iran's oil exports but the plan was to raise shipments by roughly an additional 500,000 bpd to reach 2 million bpd this year, depending on market conditions.

-"We believe within this year we have to maximize our share ... our goal is to have it within this year," he said.
+"We believe within this year we have to maximise our share ... our goal is to have it within this year," he said.

 "But it is a plan and it is a desire.
 How much it is successful depends on the market and the negotiations with the customers," he said.